brooklynrail/brooklynrail-platform/content/events/2020/11/on-the-19th-amendment-elena-del-rivero-alahna-odoms-kara-tucina-olidge-andrea-andersson.md

 event_platform:
   - zoom
 ---
-Please join us for the eleventh installment in our Common Ground series, for a conversation with visual artist **Elena del Rivero**, civil rights leader and Director of the ACLU of Louisiana **Alanah Odoms**, and scholar and Director of the [Amistad Research Center](https://www.amistadresearchcenter.org/) **Kara Tucina Olidge** in dialogue with **Andrea Andersson**, Director and Chief Curator of [Rivers Institute for Contemporary Art & Thought ](https://riversinstitute.org/)in New Orleans.
+Please join us for the eleventh installment in our Common Ground series, for a conversation with visual artist **Elena del Rivero**, civil rights leader and Director of the ACLU of Louisiana **Alanah Odoms**, and scholar and Director of the [Amistad Research Center](https://www.amistadresearchcenter.org/) **Kara Tucina Olidge** in dialogue with **Andrea Andersson**, Director and Chief Curator of [Rivers Institute for Contemporary Art & Thought](https://riversinstitute.org/)in New Orleans.
 They will be discussing the ongoing history of the 19th Amendment and universal suffrage in the wake of the recent presidential election and our contested Supreme Court.

 Bringing together voices from the archive, visual art, and social activism, this hourlong conversation will kick off with a discussion of the nationwide art initiative *[Elena del Rivero: Home Address](https://riversinstitute.org/happenings/happenings-elena-del-rivero-home-address)* (Oct 2020–Feb 2021) to consider the local, national, and global implications of universal suffrage on the heels of one election and in anticipation of the Georgia Senate Runoff in January, as well as the virtual exhibition* [Justice Can't Wait: Oppression and Resistance - Slavery to Mass Incarceration in Louisiana](https://artsandculture.google.com/exhibit/justice-can-t-wait/IgJiVU_PJRY-LA)* co-curated by the Amistad Research Center and the ACLU of Louisiana.